 Effective executive sponsors:

-The CEO test: If the CEO asks "What's our pipeline look like?" and accepts an answer that didn't come from Salesforce, adoption is optional.
+💡 The CEO Test: If the CEO asks "What's our pipeline look like?" and accepts an answer that didn't come from Salesforce, adoption is optional.
 If the CEO asks "Pull up the dashboard and show me," adoption is required.

-Steering committee: Executives and senior leaders meeting monthly
+Steering committee (Executives and senior leaders, meeting monthly):

-Working committee: Managers and power users meeting weekly
+Working committee (Managers and power users, meeting weekly):

-Escalation paths: Clear process for resolving blockers quickly
+Escalation paths: Clear process for resolving blockers quickly.

 Systematic change management separates successful implementations from failures.

-Why change now?
-Competitive pressure, regulatory requirements, or operational inefficiency.
-"We lost the Johnson account because three team members contacted them without knowing about each other's conversations."
+| 1.
+Create Urgency | Establish the burning platform | "We lost the Johnson account because three team members contacted them without knowing about each other's conversations." |

-Identify influential people beyond the project team.
-The respected senior employee whose endorsement matters.
-The department head everyone watches.
+| 2.
+Build Coalition | Recruit influential allies | Identify the respected senior employee whose endorsement matters.
+The department head everyone watches. |

-What does success look like?
-"Salesforce will become our single source of truth for all customer relationships, enabling personalized service at scale."
+| 3.
+Form Vision | Define success clearly | "Salesforce will become our single source of truth for all customer relationships, enabling personalized service at scale." |

-Recruit 10-15% of users as champions.
-Train them early.
-Give them responsibility for peer support.
-Recognize their contribution.
+| 4.
+Enlist Champions | Build a volunteer army | Recruit 10–15% of users as champions.
+Train early.
+Give responsibility for peer support. |

-Plan and publicize early victories.
-"The operations team just saved 20 hours by generating reports from Salesforce."
+| 6.
+Short-Term Wins | Plan and publicize victories | "The operations team just saved 20 hours by generating reports from Salesforce." |

-Don't declare victory too early.
-Continue investment, improvement, and reinforcement through year two.
+| 7.
+Sustain Momentum | Don't declare victory early | Continue investment, improvement, and reinforcement through year two. |

-Embed in culture: hiring criteria, performance reviews, process documentation, management cadence.
+| 8.
+Institute Change | Embed in culture | Hiring criteria, performance reviews, process documentation, management cadence. |

 Most Salesforce training fails.
 Here's how to succeed.